-The best time for Ghatasthapana on October 5, 2013 is from 6:00 AM to 7:28 AM.
+The best time for Ghatasthapana (Ghatasthapana Muhurta) on march 31, 2014 is from 06:16 to 10:22.
 Shubh Chaughadiya calculation depends on time of sun rise; hence it varies a little from place to place.
 To be more precise you can ask the priest of a temple nearby you.
-You can also do this ritual during Abhijit Muhurat - 12.03 to 12.50 p.m.
+You can also do this ritual during Abhijit Muhurat - 12:01 to 12:50 p.m.
 However the main thing is, it should be performed in first one third of the day (Pratipada).
 Keep chanting mata’s name as often as you can. you can also read 108 names of Maa Durga by Clicking Here!

 Significance of Ghatasthapana